joash-emmanuel/first-github-test/README.md

 # first-github-test
-ohis is my introduction to git and github
+This is my introduction to git and github